AndreaDiotallevi/movie-titles-scraper/README.md

 ## Description

-This repository contains a simple web scraping script made with Python, to gather the best movies for all the countries in the world and save them into a usable JSON file.
+This repository contains a simple web scraping script made with Python, to gather the best movies from all countries in the world and save them into a usable JSON file.
 This work was done to help with my final project [Moovli](https://github.com/AndreaDiotallevi/moovli) at Makers Academy.

 ## Prerequisites